Basing yourself at La Martinière gives you the opportunity to visit many places within the area.

 COM A LA MAISON: LA FERRIERE-AUX-ETANGS: Family run restaurant.
 Traditional Plat du Jour menu.
 Great terrace area with tables under the trees beside the lake.
 Lunch/evenings 30 mins. drive Prices - € 0233 144872

-LE BRISTO - FOUGERES: Small bistro restaurant close to the theatre.
+LE BISTRO - FOUGERES: Small bistro restaurant close to the theatre.
 A broad French menu with pizzas and burgers or escargots, foie gras, Rognons de Veau etc. 30 mins. drive

 Prices - €€ 0299 995904